Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Method

 \subsection{Global Reasoning Between the Tokens}

-After projecting features into latent tokens, we add positional encoding for the location of the tokens themselves into their respective representations.
-We characterize the position of the token by a weighted centroid computed by its soft concept region mask.
+Once we obtain latent tokens, we add positional encoding for the location of the tokens themselves into their respective representations.
+We characterize the position of the token by a weighted centroid computed by its concept region.
 Mainly, $\concepttokenPE = \concepttoken + PE_{pos}(\mathbf{C})$, where